jonnyhoeven/justme.dev/projects/cvti.md

 fetchReadme: true
 gitlink: https://github.com/jonnyhoeven/CVTI
 image: /images/cvti.webp
-intro: Introducing the Camera & Lighting Interface (CVTI) software.
-This software is designed to control camera and lighting systems.
-The software is written in Visual Basic .NET and is designed to run on Windows operating systems.
-The software provides a user-friendly interface for all kinds of users.
-Allowing users to adjust camera settings, capture images, and control the lighting and corresponding hatches.
 languages: Visual Basic .NET
 outline: deep
 project: CVTI
+user: jonnyhoeven
 readmeFile: README.md
 title: Camera & Lighting Interface
 type: project
-user: jonnyhoeven
+intro: |
+  Introducing the Camera & Lighting Interface (CVTI) software.
+This software is designed to control camera and lighting systems.
+The software is written in Visual Basic .NET and is designed to run on Windows operating systems.
+The software provides a user-friendly interface for all kinds of users.
+Allowing users to adjust camera settings, capture images, and control the lighting and corresponding hatches.
+editLink: false
 ---
 <script setup>
  import ArticleItem from '/components/ArticleItem.vue';